 The template will vary a little bit from person to person; the important thing is to have a consistent template for yourself that you’ve worked out in advance of the official test.

-As a general rule, essays should have either four or five paragraphs total.
+As a general rule, the essay should have either four or five paragraphs total.
 The first paragraph is always the introduction, the last paragraph is always the conclusion, and the body (middle) paragraphs are for the examples we choose to use.

 Each paragraph should contain certain things; these are listed in the below sections.
 The information does not need to be presented in the given order below, though; just make sure that each paragraph does contain the necessary information in some sort of clear and logical order.
 In addition, the information listed below is the minimum necessary info; you can certainly add more where appropriate.